-WW Commentary: As war ships arrive...
+As war ships arrive...
 Defend Venezuela against U.S. attack

-WW Commentary: As war ships arrive… Defend Venezuela against U.S. attack
+Defend Venezuela against U.S. attack

 Flounders is co-director of the International Action Center and on the board of the United National Antiwar Coalition.